eduardogspereira/eduardogspereira/src/posts/00-essay-of-good-software-design/essay-of-good-software-design.md

   - What should happen?
 - Always work on the big restrictions/challenges first.
 And categorize them! <sup>1</sup>
   - Identifying the biggest restrictions/challenges will make easier to see the whole problem.

+---

+## The Code

+- Always make the program correct. <sup>2</sup>
+- Which means a program that makes nothing more and nothing less than it's required.
+- Always keep your code easy to be changed. <sup>1, 2, 4</sup>
+- Follow the standard from the project you are working on. <sup>1, 3</sup>
+  - Try to respect the current structure of the project.
+  - But also use good sense.
+- Avoid coupling as much as possible. <sup>2, 4</sup>
+- Keep your code orthogonal. <sup>2, 4</sup>
+  - Avoid coupling
+  - Avoid globals
+  - Avoid similar functions (use DRY).
+- Split your project into layers <sup>2, 4</sup>
+  - Each layer will be an abstraction and only will access what is visible at the lower layer.
+- Avoid the excessive use of try/catch. <sup>2</sup>
+  - For sure there are exceptions.
+- Only access the object through their methods, to avoid coupling with their implementation <sup>2</sup>
+- Create an abstraction of the services that are being used <sup>2</sup>
+- Always ensure that your code is ready to be changed <sup>2</sup>
+- Code an "lazy" code. <sup>2</sup>
+- Always get feedback while you are advancing your code. <sup>2</sup>
+- Use the approach "Tell, Don't Ask" <sup>2, 4</sup>.
+  - Respect the encapsulation.
+  - Don't make a decision based on the internal state of an object.
+Instead, call the function that will make this change.
+- Only let your code deal with things that it directly knows. <sup>1, 2</sup>
+- Avoid use inheritance on your project. <sup>1, 2</sup>
+  - Always that is possible, use Interface or Mixings instead.
+- Let the validation of the object in a separate object, following the business rules. <sup>2</sup>
+- Avoid the maximum as possible the contact between codes. <sup>2</sup>
+  - Always that is possible, make the communication using messages.
+- Always use UTC! <sup>1, 2</sup>
+- Avoid programming by coincidence. <sup>2</sup>
+  - Be sure that you know why something is working.
+- Try to follow the pattern used by the community on the language that you are working on. <sup>1, 2</sup>
+- Use TDD! <sup>1, 2, 4</sup>
+- Follow the good practices from the language which you are coding. <sup>0, 2</sup>
+- Don't forget to gracious turnoff your services. <sup>1</sup>

+---

 ## Sources